Correspondents

 - Aka: Mr Dickenson; Mr Dickenson Jnr; Mirander; the Dear Blackamoor; the King of Poland; l'Ami du Cœur

 - Biography: John Dickenson was born in 1757.
 His father was John Dickenson Senior (of Birch Hall, Manchester and Taxal in Derbyshire) and his mother Sarah Chetham, an old correspondent of Mary Hamilton's.
 He had two sisters, Sarah and Elizabeth.
 Dickenson married Mary Hamilton in 1785, having proposed to her on a previous occasion in 1780, at which time he was rejected.
-His family was supportive of their marriage, and Dickenson, who was marrying into a higher social standing, was accepted by Hamilton’s social circles.
-He communicated often of his love for Hamilton, they also wrote about social engagements, hunting, literature and health matters, amongst other topics of discussion.
+His family was supportive of their marriage (though his father delayed it for some time), and Dickenson, who was marrying into a higher social standing, was accepted by Hamilton’s social circles.
+He often communicated his love for Hamilton, they also wrote about social engagements, hunting, literature and health matters, amongst other topics of discussion.
 In 1787 the two had a daughter, Louisa.
 Dickenson died in 1842.

 - Project ID: JD